 In 2003, the Bank discontinued providing Mr. Gaughen with an additional supplemental pension benefit under the terms of a split dollar life insurance policy and related agreement with Mr. Gaughen dated April 24, 1997.
 As part of the termination, Mr. Gaughen transferred ownership of the insurance policy to the Bank.
-This supplemental policy was designed to provide Mr. Gaughen with an additional pension benefit of \$79,921 per year at age 65, based upon Mr. Gaughen's average salary for the three years immediately preceding retirement (assuming annual salary increases of 6%).
+This supplemental policy was designed to provide Mr. Gaughen with an additional pension benefit of \$79,921 per year at age 65, based upon Mr.

+Gaughen's average salary for the three years immediately preceding retirement (assuming annual salary increases of 6%).
 Until the policy's termination, the Bank accrued premium expense of \$3,147 related to this policy.
 The discontinuance of the split dollar life insurance policy and related agreement had the effect of reducing the total supplemental pension benefit provided to Mr. Gaughen.
 In order to restore the total supplemental pension benefit for Mr. Gaughen to its previous level, the Bank purchased an additional life insurance policy on Mr. Gaughen's life in November 2003 at a cost of \$2,800,000 and, effective in 2004, increased the contribution to the secular trust for Mr. Gaughen by approximately \$200,000 per year.
 These increased contributions to the secular trust are reported as part of total contributions set forth in the tables which appear in this proxy statement.
-The cash surrender value of all the insurance policies referred to above at December 31, 2008 was \$13,157,000.
+The cash surrender value of all the insurance policies owned by the Bank at December 31, 2009 was \$13,615,000.

-During 2006, the Bank established an unfunded post-retirement health benefits plan for Mr. Gaughen and Mrs. Jackson.
-The Bank made charges against earnings during 2008 of \$29,802 and \$28,762, respectively, in accordance with generally accepted accounting principles (FAS 106) although no cash premiums or contributions were paid.
-Upon Mrs. Jackson's leaving the Bank in March 2009, these benefits terminated.
+During 2006, the Bank established an unfunded post-retirement health benefit plan for Mr. Gaughen.
+The Bank made charges against earnings during 2009 of \$33,316 in accordance with generally accepted accounting principles although no cash premiums or contributions were paid.

 401(k) Plan.
 Each employee having completed three months of continuous service beginning with such employee's date of employment becomes a participant in the Bank's 401(k) plan.
 Each eligible employee may defer up to 75% of his or her income on a tax-favored basis pursuant to Internal Revenue Service guidelines.
 Effective May 1, 2002, the Bank's matching contribution policy is to contribute \$0.50 for each dollar contributed by the employee up to a maximum matching contribution equal to 3% of the employee's yearly compensation.
-The Bank's matching contribution is limited to the IRS' maximum compensation limit of \$230,000.
+The Bank's matching contribution is limited to the IRS' maximum compensation limit of \$245,000.
 Effective January 1, 2002, the Bank began making a contribution equal to 3% of yearly compensation for all 401(k) participants whether or not they choose to make any contributions.
-All participants become fully vested after two years of service or age 62, if earlier.
+All participants become fully vested after two years of service or age 591⁄2, if earlier.
 Bank officers participate in the plan on the same basis as all other employees.